Popular College Application Essay Prompts and Topics

 Prompt 32 - Describe a person in your life who has helped you understand yourself better.

 Give a few examples of how a person has impacted you and your personality.
-Write about how these experiences helped you understand yourself better.
+Then, write about how these experiences helped you understand yourself better.

 Prompt 33 - Mention a book that you would recommend to others.